 The Company considers both external and internal sources of information in assessing whether there are any indications that mining interests are impaired.
 External sources of information the Company considers include changes in the market, economic and legal environment in which the Company operates that are not within its control and affect the recoverable amount of mining interests.
-Internal sources of information the Company considers are expected to be used and indications of economic performance of the assets.
+Internal sources of information the Company considers include the manner in which mining properties and plant and equipment are being used or are expected to be used and indications of economic performance of the assets.